VSRomanov/Tutorial_ML-Classification/README.md

 The major application is [*classification*](https://en.wikipedia.org/wiki/Statistical_classification).

-There are two basic types of ML: supervised and unsupervised.
+There are two basic types of ML: *supervised* and *unsupervised*.
 Unsupervised ML discover patterns of data similarity, whereas algorithms of supervised ML train and optimize Machines on a subset of data with known class labels in order to predict class of the new unlabeled data.

 **Unsupervised Machine Learning**